 Can anything make an implant less effective?

 Some medicines may make an implant less effective.
 These include some of the medicines used to treat HIV, epilepsy and tuberculosis (TB), and the complementary medicine St John’s Wort.
 These are called enzyme-inducing drugs.
-If you take these medicines it will be recommended that you use additional contraception, such as condoms, or that you change to a different method of contraception.
+If you take these medicines, it'll be recommended that you use additional contraception, such as condoms, or that you change to a different method of contraception.

-Always tell your doctor or nurse that you’re using an implant if you’re prescribed any medicines.
+Always tell your healthcare professional that you’re using an implant if you’re prescribed any medicines.

-The implant is not affected by common antibiotics, diarrhoea or vomiting.
+The implant isn't affected by common antibiotics, diarrhoea or vomiting.

 It's important to have your implant changed at the right time.
-If it isn't you won't be protected from pregnancy.
-If you have sex without using another method of contraception and don’t want to become pregnant, then consider using emergency contraception.
+If it isn't, you won't be protected from pregnancy.
+If you have sex without using another method of contraception and don’t want to get pregnant, you may need to consider using emergency contraception.

-Most women can have an implant fitted.
-The doctor or nurse will need to ask you about your own and your family’s medical history to make sure that the implant is suitable.
+The implant is suitable for most people.
+The healthcare professional fitting your implant will need to ask you about your own and your family’s medical history to make sure the implant's suitable for you.
 You should tell them about any illnesses or operations you’ve had.

 An implant may not be suitable for you if: